Sneha22SP/Azure_Capstone/README.md

-# :dizzy: AZURE MACHINE LEARNING ENGINNER
+# :dizzy: AZURE MACHINE LEARNING ENGINNER :dizzy:

-*TODO:* Write a short introduction to your project.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.